A Saucerful of Secrets: Unreleased songs

-As well as "Jugband Blues", the album was to include "Vegetable Man", another Barrett composition.
+As well as "Jugband Blues", the album was to include "Vegetable Man", another Barrett song.
 The song was to appear on a single as the B-side to Barrett's "Scream Thy Last Scream".
 The band performed "Jugband Blues", "Vegetable Man" and "Scream Thy Last Scream" for a Top Gear session, recorded on 20 December 1967, and broadcast on the 31st.
 Two additional Barrett songs, "In the Beechwoods", and "No Title" (frequently referred to on bootlegs as "Sunshine"), (Note: Not to be confused with the early title of "Remember a Day", as written on the recorded sheet, "Sunshine".) were recorded early in the album sessions.
 After years of only being available via bootlegs, "Vegetable Man", "Scream Thy Last Scream", and "In the Beechwoods" were officially released on The Early Years 1965–1972 compilation.
 At least one other song, "John Latham", was recorded during these sessions and has been released.